Best water filters for hard water: buyers guide

 3-in-1 filtered taps

 A 3-in-1 looks like a normal, modern kitchen tap - but secretly gives you hot, cold and filtered cold water all in one.
-Under the sink sits the filter cartridge, dealing with taste issues, chlorine and some scale-forming minerals.
+Under the sink sits the filter cartridge, dealing with taste issues, chlorine and scale-forming minerals.
 If you want a neat, long-term solution (and you’d prefer a premium look), this could be a good option.

 Best for: A permanent, stylish filtered tap